simpleinjector/Documentation/source/advanced.rst

 Batch / Automatic registration
 ==============================

 Batch or automatic registration is a way of registering a set of related types in one go based on some convention.
-This features removes the need to constantly update the containers configuration each and every time a new type is added.
+This features removes the need to constantly update the container's configuration each and every time a new type is added.
 The following example show a series of manually registered repositories:

 .. code-block:: c#